sailpoint-oss/developer.sailpoint.com/products/idn/docs/event-triggers/index.md

 ---
 id: event-triggers
-slug: /docs/event-triggers/getting-started
 title: Event Triggers
 ---

-# Getting Started
+# Overview of Event Triggers

 ## What are triggers